corndel-swe/java-supportbank/docs/day-3-workshop.md

 ## Part 2: Fetching the exchange rates

-You can use the Open Exchange Rates API to get the latest exchange rates.
+Use the Open Exchange Rates API to get the latest exchange rates.

 You can read an introduction to their api [here](https://docs.openexchangerates.org/reference/api-introduction).